From 01.02.0218 we accept the MULTI SPORT CARD

 Join us for free

-- New students are welcome in any of the classes and first visit is free of charge.
-Still, we recommend that you take into account the dificulty of the class, that you choose to visit.
+- New students are welcome in classes according to their level.
+Still, we recommend that you take into account the difficulty of the class, that you choose to visit.

 No аgе limitations